CocoHusky/proxmox-homelab-guide/README.md

 This repository is a rebuild manual for the current Proxmox-based home lab.
 It is organized so a human can follow it in order, from the first boot on a physical screen to the final optional remote-access layer.

-Version note: the documented Proxmox baseline was verified on Proxmox VE `9.1.6` with kernel `6.17.13-1-pve`.
-Treat that as the known-good baseline, not a hard pin.
+Version note: the documented Proxmox baseline was verified on Proxmox VE `9.1.5` with kernel `6.17.13-1-pve`.
+Treat that as the known-good baseline.
 If you are on a newer compatible release, keep following the guide as long as the commands and UI labels still match.

 If you are new to this, start with [`docs/00-overview.md`](docs/00-overview.md) and then follow the numbered steps below in order.